 Allison Hill is an Associate Licensed Counselor and National Certified Counselor.
 She received her Master’s Degree in Clinical Mental Health Counseling with a certificate in Marriage, Couples, and Family Counseling from the University of Alabama at Birmingham.
 She has experience working with children and adolescents addressing issues such as depression, anxiety, ADHD, ODD, trauma, and anger management.
 Allison has specific clinical interests in trauma, anxiety, and Autism Spectrum Disorder.
 Allison practices an integrative, affirming approach to counseling, incorporating play therapy, cognitive behavioral therapy, family systems, and strengths-based approaches.
 She is excited to be joining the Oasis team and looks forward to serving children and their families.

-Shenitha Hinton is an Associate Licensed Counselor.
-She serves as Intake Coordinator and provides individual counseling to adult women for issues including depression, anxiety, grief, and coping skills for managing life transitions.
+Shenitha Hinton is a Licensed Professional Counselor and National Certified Counselor.
+She serves as Intake Coordinator and provides individual counseling individual counseling to adult women for issues including depression, anxiety, grief, and coping skills for managing life transitions.
 She received her Master’s Degree in Counseling from Faulkner University in Montgomery.
 She is passionate about helping women heal and become more self-aware and has a special interest in eradicating mental health stigmas.
 She is an active member of the American Counseling Association, Alabama Counseling Association, Kappa Delta Pi honor society in Education and The Golden Key international honor society.
 Shenitha continuously seeks out training opportunities in order to stay current with the latest developments, skills, and new technologies in mental health treatment especially as they relate to diverse populations.

 Alexandra Lamb is a Licensed Marriage and Family Therapist.
 Alexandra received her Bachelor’s Degree in Human Development and Family Studies from the University of Alabama, and her Master’s Degree in Marriage and Family Therapy from Lipscomb University, in Nashville, TN.
 Alexandra’s areas of special clinical interest include children, adolescents, and couples.
 She has experience working with individuals of all ages walking through issues of depression, anxiety, trauma, grief, attachment, attention-deficit, anger, and adjustment.
 She practices an evidence-based approach to therapy that includes play therapy, cognitive-behavioral therapy, and solution-focused therapy.
 Alexandra is honored to be working with Oasis, and is passionate and grateful for every opportunity she has to join in the healing process of others.